ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 needed to configure the DGT Fast Track Translations (FFT) workflow.

 # 1. Configuration
-Before you can start to use features provided by module, first you have to configure the module.
+Before you can start to use provided features, first you have to configure the module.
 Below you can find information how to do that.
 ## 1.1.
 Default TMGMT translator.
 To implement the DGT FTT workflow you need to setup default TMGMT translator which will be used to communicate with the DGT Translation